Mushroom-MSL1L/ADBlocker_cryptography_engineering/README.md

 - Send the request data of users to the server onComplete
 - Send the cookies of ".youtube.com" domain to the server when a request completed (onComplete)
+- Inject a cookie to the ".youtube.com" domain when the extention send a request to the server

 ## Installation